Social network: Macro level

 Rather than tracing interpersonal interactions, macro-level analyses generally trace the outcomes of interactions, such as economic or other resource transfer interactions over a large population.

-Large-scale networks: Large-scale network is a term somewhat synonymous with "macro-level" as used, primarily, in social and behavioral sciences, in economics.
+Large-scale networks: Large-scale network is a term somewhat synonymous with "macro-level."
+It is primarily used in social and behavioral sciences, and in economics.
 Originally, the term was used extensively in the computer sciences (see large-scale network mapping).

 Complex networks: Most larger social networks display features of social complexity, which involves substantial non-trivial features of network topology, with patterns of complex connections between elements that are neither purely regular nor purely random (see, complexity science, dynamical system and chaos theory), as do biological, and technological networks.
 Such complex network features include a heavy tail in the degree distribution, a high clustering coefficient, assortativity or disassortativity among vertices, community structure (see stochastic block model), and hierarchical structure.
 In the case of agency-directed networks these features also include reciprocity, triad significance profile (TSP, see network motif), and other features.
 In contrast, many of the mathematical models of networks that have been studied in the past, such as lattices and random graphs, do not show these features.